-The UCLA Football team trains regularly in Cognitive Kali drills via the high performance football training program - Gridiron Combatives.
-The UCLA Team trains in intensive sessions which include many of the drills developed by the Cognitive Kali Program.
-The results of this training speak for themselves;
+The UCLA Football team trained regularly in specific Cognitive Kali drills via the high performance football training program - Gridiron Combatives for over 4 years.

 Datone Jones was drafted #26 in the NFL to the Green Bay Packers in 2013 after extensive training in Cognitive Kali drills.
 The first defensive player since 2002 to be drafted in the first round Datone took to the complex training drills very well and said that the drills not only helped his own hand speed, but also to be able to see the offensive linemen's hands as well.
 Check out the PAC 12 video here to learn more.